 This Management's Discussion and Analysis consists of comparative financial statements and explanatory notes to the financial statements and supplemental schedules.
-The financial statements are comprised of three components:
+The financial statements are comprised of these three components:

-- Statement of Net Position-provides detailed information on the nature and amount of the Lottery's assets, deferred outflows, liabilities, deferred inflows, and net position as of June 30, 2021, and June 30, 2020; - Statement of Revenues, Expenses, and Changes in Net Position-reports the revenues and expenses incurred in relation to the sale of Lottery products, and other nongaming-related activity for FY 2020-21 and FY 2019-20; and - Statement of Cash Flows-outlines the cash inflows and outflows related to the sale of Lottery products and other business-related activities for FY 2020-21 and FY 2019-20.
+- Statement of Net Position-provides detailed information regarding the nature and amount of the Lottery's assets, deferred outflows, liabilities, deferred inflows, and net position as of June 30, 2022, and June 30, 2021; - Statement of Revenues, Expenses, and Changes in Net Position reports the revenues and expenses incurred in relation to the sale of Lottery products and other non-gaming related activity for FY 2021-22 and FY 2020-21; and - Statement of Cash Flows-outlines the cash inflows and outflows related to the sale of Lottery products and other business-related activities for FY 2021-22 and FY 2020-21.

-The Lottery's financial position and financial health can be assessed by paying attention to the changes in:
+The Lottery's financial position and financial health can be assessed by comparing the changes in: